 People who are very closely related will share many DNA segments with each other, ranging from small to large.
 People who are distantly related to each other might only have one tiny segment in common.

 You can be related to someone distantly on both sides of your family, and share two or more tiny DNA segments inherited from shared maternal and paternal ancestors.

 Generally speaking, you can’t tell exactly how you are related based on the number of shared DNA segments, but it does provide some clues.
 The most important aspect of shared centimorgans is the length, or the size, of share DNA segments and the total amount of DNA shared.

 Why is the size of a DNA segment important?

-Size totally matters when it comes to DNA segments.
+Size definitely matters when it comes to DNA segments.
 The longer the DNA segment you share with your DNA match, the closer relationship.
 The opposite is true for distant relationships – the smaller the segment, the more distant the relationship.

 These statements are true in a general sense, but it’s always possible to share more DNA with a relative who is more distantly related to you than a more closely related relative.
 This is something important to keep in mind when you go through your matches.